-However, minting is also a part of mining.
+Interestingly, minting is a part of mining when new coins come into existence through Proof-of-Work.
 For example, when a new block is hashed for the first time in the Bitcoin network, it triggers a minting of new coins.
-So minting here refers to new coins coming into existence, and through Proof-of-Work, this happens through mining.

 This is the primary difference between crypto mining and minting, and it’s really a difference between Proof-of-Work and Proof-of-Stake.